PhD Electrical Engineering, University of Southern California, LA, 2014

-Dr. Daphney-Stavroula Zois is an Assistant Professor in the Department of Electrical and Computer Engineering and Director of the decIsion Making for Ambient INtelligence Environments (IMAgINE) Lab at the University at Albany.
+Dr. Daphney-Stavroula Zois is an Associate Professor in the Department of Electrical and Computer Engineering and Director of the Decision Making for Ambient INtelligence Environments (IMAgINE) Lab at the University at Albany.
 Prior to joining the University at Albany in 2016, she was a postdoctoral researcher in the Coordinated Science Laboratory at the University of Illinois, Urbana-Champaign for two years.
 She is a recipient of various fellowships and awards, including the Viterbi Dean’s fellowship, the Ming Hsieh Scholar award, the Greek Women’s Engineering Association award, the Panagiotis Triantafyllidis scholarship, the Myronis Graduate fellowship, and the Andreas Mentzelopoulos scholarship.

-In 2018, Dr. Zois and an interdisciplinary research team were awarded a National Science Foundation (NSF) grant of approximately $1million to develop technology that will connect people who need services with service providers.
+In 2018, Dr. Zois and an interdisciplinary research team were awarded a National Science Foundation (NSF) grant of approximately $1 million to develop technology that will connect people who need services with service providers.

 Dr. Zois’s research interests include decision making under uncertainty, machine learning, detection and estimation theory, intelligent systems design, and signal processing.